graphia-app/graphia-app.github.io/guide/section3/2_transforms_visualisation_analyses.md

 ![]({{ site.baseurl }}/guide/assets/s3-3.png)
 <div class="caption">The cluster dialog providing the means to select clustering algorithm and granularity setting.</div>

 From here you are presented with a list of all transforms available, separated by category.
-Clicking on a transform from the list will display a list of options as well as a brief description of the transform.
+Selecting a transform from the list will elicit a brief description of the transform and its associated parameters.

-- Attributes provides a means to modify or add new attributes based on existing attributes in the graph
+- **Attributes**: modify or add new attributes using the values of existing attributes
-- Clustering provides options for clustering a graph
+- **Clustering**: partition the graph into distinct clusters
-- Edge reduction provides a means to globally reduce the number of edges in a graph
+- **Edge reduction**: globally reduce the number of edges in a graph, while approximately maintaining structure
-- Filters provides options to remove or keep elements based on their associated attributes
+- **Filters**: conditionally filter elements based on their associated attributes
-- Metrics includes a number of algorithms to analyse the positional characteristics of elements in a graph
+- **Metrics**: introduce new attributes that measure elements' placement within the graph
-- Structural includes a range of algorithms that will change the structure of a graph, based on defined criteria
+- **Structural**: change the structure of a graph in various ways

 Some transforms provide the option to automatically apply a visualisation after adding.
 Clicking OK will finalise the transform and add it to the Graph.
 We describe some of the most commonly used transforms below.

 ## Clustering

-Clustering is the act of dividing a graph up into groups of nodes, which are referred to as clusters, based on their position within the overall topology of the graph.
-Clustering seeks to divide the graph into communities where nodes likely possess similar properties or characteristics.
+Clustering is the act of dividing a graph up into groups of nodes based on their position within the overall topology of the graph.
+These are referred to as clusters.
+Clustering seeks to divide the graph into communities that are likely to possess similar properties or characteristics.
 Graphia incorporates two of the most widely used algorithms for performing this analysis, the Markov Clustering (MCL) and Louvain clustering algorithms.
 Both include the option to change the granularity of clustering, i.e. how many clusters are formed.
 There is no simple answer to the question of what the correct clustering of a graph is, but good visualisation allows one to look at the results of a cluster analysis and how it maps on to a graph's structure.
 Once data has been clustered, clusters can be analysed by enrichment analysis to see if there are any node attributes over-represented within the groups.

 ## Edge Reduction